A United Church of Christ Serving Kauai Since 1835

 Koloa Union Church hosts a gallery featuring the works of Kahu (Pastor) Alan Akana.
 The gallery is just around the corner from the church at 3281 Waikomo Road in the historic Smith Memorial Parsonage, a beautiful building on the grounds formerly owned by Congregationalist missionaries.
 Proceeds from sales at the gallery support the maintenance, upgrades and repairs of the parsonage.
 Dr. Akana has been watercoloring the flowers of Hawaii since 1993 and features his work of nearly a quarter of a century.
 Gallery hours are 1 to 5 p.m.
 Sunday through Thursday.
 See www.alanakanagallery.com to learn more about the gallery and Dr. Akana’s art.

 THE LATEST COCONUT WIRELESS The Council of the Hawaii Conference of the United Church of Christ shares news on the Coconut Wireless, the regular newsletter of the HCUCC.
-If you would like to keep abreast on news, opportunities and events, please click HERE for this past week’s news.
-If you like what you see, you may subscribe and get every issue of the Coconut Wireless automatically.
+If you would like to keep abreast on news, opportunities and events, please click HERE for the latest news.
+If you like what you see, you may subscribe and get every issue of the Coconut Wireless automatically and get the very latest news hot off the press.

 “Weekly News of the Church” is provided by Koloa Union Church, a congregation of the United Church of Christ (UCC), a member of the Kauai Association and Hawaii Conference.
 Join us at 3289 Poipu Road in Koloa!